DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 ### Hardware

-We'll be using the same hardware as our previous demos.
+We'll be using the same hardware as we did in our previous demos.

 - Server - AMD 8945HS/64GB/SSD
 - Workstation - AMD 9900X/32GB/SSD